 If you’re invited to eat with someone at home and you choose to accept, the first thing to consider is how to repay your host’s hospitality.
 Attempting to offer money would be deeply offensive – what is appropriate is to bring some token of your appreciation.
 A kilo or two of sweet pastries handed to your host as you arrive will be immediately ferreted away out of sight and never referred to again; the gesture, however, will have been appreciated.
 Otherwise, presenting gifts directly will generally cause embarrassment, since complex social etiquette demands that such a gift be refused several times before acceptance.
-Instead, you can acknowledge your appreciation by giving gifts to the small children: pens, small toys, notebooks, football stickers, even picture-postcards of your home country will endear you to your hosts much more than might appear from the monetary value of such things.
+Instead, you can acknowledge your appreciation by giving gifts to the small children: pens, small toys, notebooks, football stickers, even picture postcards of your home country will endear you to your hosts much more than might appear from the monetary value of such things.

-It’s worth pointing out that you should be much more sparing and – above all – generalized in praising your host’s home and decor than is common in the West, since if you show noticeable interest in a particular piece, big or small, your host is obliged to give it to you.
+It’s worth pointing out that you should be much more sparing and – above all – general-zed in praising your host’s home and decor than is common in the West, since if you show noticeable interest in a particular piece, big or small, your host may feel obliged to give it to you.
 Minefields of complex verbal jockeyings to maintain dignity and family honour then open up if you refuse to accept the item in question.
 Many local people keep their reception rooms relatively bare for this reason.

 If you’re a vegetarian, you would be quite within social etiquette to make your dietary preferences clear before you accept an invitation.
-Especially in touristy areas, vegetarianism is accepted as a Western foible and there’ll be no embarrassment on either side.
+Especially in touristy areas, vegetarianism is accepted as a western foible and there’ll be no embarrassment on either side.
 Elsewhere, it can help to clarify what seems an extraordinary and unfamiliar practice by claiming it to be a religious or medical obligation.
-All their best efforts notwithstanding, though, veggies should prepare themselves to have to sit down in front of a steaming dish of fatty meat stew and tuck in heartily, while still looking like they’re enjoying it.
+All best efforts notwithstanding, though, veggies should prepare themselves to have to sit down in front of a steaming dish of fatty meat stew and tuck in heartily, while still looking like they’re enjoying it.